gyzcode/inference-tutorials-generic/face_detection_tutorial/Readme.md

 * Readme.md - The top level of this tutorial (this page)

-## OpenVINO Toolkit Overview and Terminology
+## OpenVINO™ Toolkit Overview and Terminology

-Let us begin with a brief overview of the OpenVINO toolkit and what this tutorial will be covering.
-The OpenVINO toolkit enables the quick deployment of convolutional neural networks (CNN) for heterogeneous execution on Intel hardware while maximizing performance.
-This is done using the Intel Deep Learning Deployment Toolkit included within the OpenVINO toolkit with its main components shown below.
+Let us begin with a brief overview of the OpenVINO™ toolkit and what this tutorial will be covering.
+The OpenVINO™ toolkit enables the quick deployment of convolutional neural networks (CNN) for heterogeneous execution on Intel® hardware while maximizing performance.
+This is done using the Intel® Deep Learning Deployment Toolkit (Intel® DL Deployment Toolkit) included within the OpenVINO™ toolkit with its main components shown below.

 ![image alt text](./doc_support/step0_image_0.png)